🤖 Welcome to Building an AI Agent from scratch

 The LLM serves as the agent's brain.
 It understands the current situation and decides what to do next.

-Tools are the means of interacting with the external world—web search, code execution, and database access.
+Tools are the means of interacting with the external world—web search, code execution, database access, APIs and messaging services.

 The Loop is the structure that repeats this process until the goal is achieved.